-Like the side plank, http://thenamastecounsel.com/vasisthasana-side-plank-2/ I include long held tree poses in my Dem Bones workshops.
-Similarly, trees can be practiced against a wall, to focus on bone strength http://thenamastecounsel.com/yoga-therapy-for-healthy-bones-2/ rather than balance.
+Like the side plank, https://thenamastecounsel.com/vasisthasana-side-plank-2/ I include long-held tree poses in my Dem Bones workshops.
+Similarly, trees can be practiced against a wall, to focus on bone strength https://thenamastecounsel.com/yoga-therapy-for-healthy-bones-2/ rather than balance.

 For a Yin variation to this pose, try it lying supine.
 I practice this frequently as part of my pre-bedtime “cool down.”
 When resting in this supine version for several minutes, it relaxes and stretches the hip flexors, thereby releasing negative emotions.